 While most restaurants are going above and beyond to ensure that customers feel safe in their establishment, we wanted to find out what consumers’ comfort level is when it comes to dining out now compared to in the first few months of the pandemic.

 The results were pretty evenly split, with 32% of respondents saying they feel less comfortable dining out now.
-This could be signaling continued uneasiness among some member of the public due to spikes in coronavirus cases across the country.
+This could be signaling continued uneasiness among some members of the public due to spikes in coronavirus cases across the country.
 However, 35% said they feel the same level of comfort and 33% responded that they feel more comfortable than in the earlier stages of the pandemic.
 Possible contributing factors for the increased comfort level could be enhanced dining room safety precautions as well as rising risk tolerance as most consumers have gotten a few positive dining out experiences under their belt.

 We then looked a little deeper at consumer sentiment on indoor dining by asking survey takers how comfortable they are dining indoors at a restaurant that takes the proper safety precautions.
 There were a significant number of respondents on both ends of the spectrum, with 24% of respondents choosing very comfortable, and 19% selecting very uncomfortable.
 However, most people tended to land somewhere in the middle, with about 57% saying they were somewhat comfortable or somewhat uncomfortable dining indoors.